What is a network group in Azure Virtual Network Manager?

-Dynamic membership gives you the flexibility of selecting multiple virtual networks at scale if they meet the conditional statements you defined.
-Based in Azure Policy, dynamic membership is useful for scenarios where you have large number of virtual networks, or if membership is dictated by a condition instead of an explicit list.
+Dynamic membership gives you the flexibility of selecting multiple virtual networks at scale if they meet the conditional statements you defined in Azure Policy.
+This membership type is useful for scenarios where you have large number of virtual networks, or if membership is dictated by a condition instead of an explicit list.
 Learn about How Azure Policy works with Network Groups.

 All group membership is recorded in Azure Resource Graph and available for your use.
 Each virtual network receives a single entry in the graph.
 This entry specifies all the groups the virtual network is a member of, and what contributing sources are responsible for that membership, such as static members or various policy resources.
 Learn how to view applied configurations.

 When you create a network group, an Azure Policy is created so that Azure Virtual Network Manager gets notified about changes made to virtual network membership.